How to get to sleep

 Lavender is the classic scent for sleep, but chamomile, bergamot, rose and jasmine also have calming effects.
 Make your own with water and dry lavender or pick up a diffuser.

-Avoid looking on your phone or tablet when your in bed - the screen's 'blue' light prevents sleep.
+Avoid looking on your phone or tablet when you're in bed - the screen's 'blue' light prevents sleep.
 If possible switch off completely to stop beeps, buzzes and standby lights waking you up.

 Keep a sleep diary